-Just for reliablity topics there are 30 (maybe more) sources for webinars on topics from asset management to Weibull analysis.
+Just for reliability topics, there are 30 (maybe more) sources for webinars on topics from asset management to Weibull analysis.
 Many with monthly or more often events, plus a growing library or recorded events.

-There are more than 1,000 articles on reliability, quality, safety, and risk just on Accendo Reliabilty.
+There are more than 1,000 articles on reliability, quality, safety, and risk just on Accendo Reliability.
 There are more than 50 blogs creating articles on similar topics.

-I suspect this range of offerings and mix of topics will only increase.
-More ways to provide how to information, more ways to provide paths to design a test, more ways to explain reliability concepts.
+I suspect this range of offerings and the mix of topics will only increase.
+More ways to provide how-to information, more ways to provide paths to design a test, more ways to explain reliability concepts.

 I used to be excited to get a newsletter or journal in the mail.
 It was a chance to learn something.
 Today, the few I get in hardcopy I may quickly scan and toss onto the someday pile of reading material.

 Years ago I managed the DFR email list at HP.
 There were hundreds of HP engineers from across the corporation on the list.
 This was before web browsers and Google (think FTP, Usenet, BBS, The Well, IRC, etc).
-Anyone could broadcast a question – they nearly always got a couple of very good answers within a day, sometimes within a hours.
+Anyone could broadcast a question – they nearly always got a couple of very good answers within a day, sometimes within an hour.

-Asking 100 people a question is more more likely to find an useful answer than asking just two people.
-The power of the online word was clear to me.
+Asking 100 people a question is more likely to find a useful answer than asking just two people.
+The power of the online world was clear to me.